 What kind of development does the Memphis Airport Aerotropolis have?
 Does the Memphis or Shelby County LDC or comprehensive plan have regulations for this type of development?

-Chad Bowman: The Memphis Aerotropolis area is comprised of commercial, industrial, office, and residential land uses and is very comprehensive in nature.
-Most of the new development and expansions have been related to office, commercial, industrial and logistics related land uses.
-The Memphis Aerotropolis Plan is based on the Memphis and Shelby County Development Codes and are guided by those regulations.
+BOWMAN: The Memphis Aerotropolis area is comprised of commercial, industrial, office, and residential land uses and is very comprehensive.
+Most of the new developments and expansions have been related to office, commercial, industrial, and logistics-related land uses.
+The Memphis Aerotropolis Plan is based on the Memphis and Shelby County Development Codes and is guided by those regulations.
 The consultants made a conscious effort not to recommend development principles that conflicted with the local development codes.
 The goal of the plan is to create an environment conducive to expediting the type of projects that will create jobs, and not have our local codes be a hindrance

 About the Contributors